June 24, 2019

 Company

 Feedback is important – But when collecting feedback on your online course, mistakes can easily happen.
-We show five classic mistakes in feedback and explain how to avoid them easily.
+We show five classic mistakes in feedback and explain how you can easily avoid them.

-Feedback questionnaires are a powerful tool to gather opinions and ideas from others and to keep improving in what you do – for example, in creating online courses.
+Feedback questionnaires are a powerful tool for getting opinions and ideas from others and getting better at what you do – for example, in creating online courses.

 I found an interesting article titled “5 Easy Mistakes To Make When Collecting Feedback For Your Online Course” on the blog of “eLearning Industry.”
 Below, I give you a brief summary:

-What mistakes in feedback can happen with your online course and how can you avoid them?
+What mistakes can you make with feedback in your online course and how do you avoid them?

 The 5 Most Common Mistakes in Feedback

-If there are too many questions, participants will either abandon the questionnaire early or fill out the questions “hastily” to finish quickly.
+If there are too many questions, participants will either quit the questionnaire prematurely, or they will answer the questions “haphazardly” to finish quickly.
 In both cases, the feedback is not helpful to you.

-Tip: Ask a few targeted questions!
-Think about what you might improve in your course.
-Leave out less relevant questions.
+Tip: Ask few, targeted questions!
+Think about what you could improve in your course.
+Skip less relevant questions.

-A classic feedback question at the end of an online course is: “Would you like to share something about the course?”
+A classic feedback question at the end of an online course is: “Would you like to share something about the course with me/us?”
 But be careful: This question is too general for honest feedback.

 Tip: Encourage your participants to think!
 A better question would be, for example: “If you could change two things about this course, what would they be and why?”

-Always a good idea: Ask open questions – but provide guidance.
-Open means that the participant should ideally not be able to answer with just one word.
+Always a good idea: Ask open-ended questions – but provide guidance.
+Open means the participant should ideally not be able to answer the question with one word.
 An example:

 Poor: How did you like the course?